omkarfadtare965/CodeChef/README.md

 __DAG key components as Nodes:__
 - ___Data ingestion:___ "ExampleGen" ingests raw data from various sources, such as databases, cloud storage, or local files into the pipeline.
-- ___Data analysis:___ "StatisticsGen" analyzes the data and generates statistical summaries of the data such as types of features, ranges of numerical features, etc. "SchemaGen" defines the expected structure of the data, including data types, feature constraints, and relationships between features.
+- ___Data analysis or data validation:___ "StatisticsGen" analyzes the data and generates statistical summaries of the data such as types of features, ranges of numerical features, etc. "SchemaGen" defines the expected structure of the data, including data types, feature constraints, and relationships between features.
 - ___Data transformation:___ "Transform" performs feature engineering(applies transformations to the raw data to create meaningful features for model training) and data preprocessing(categorical encoding, feature scaling, etc.).
 - ___Model training:___ "Trainer" builds and trains the machine learning model using the processed data.
 "Tuner" optimizes the model’s hyperparameters to enhance performance.
 - ___Model evaluation:___ "Evaluator" assesses the model’s various performance metrics, such as accuracy, precision, recall, F1 score, and others.
 It also performs model validation and comparison against baseline models